jobrunr/website/content/en/guides/intro/java-job-request.md

 ---
-title: Create and schedule jobs with JobRunr using only a Java lambda
+title: Create and schedule jobs with JobRunr using a JobRequest and JobRequestHandler
-description: This guide will explain you how to setup JobRunr and explore how to enqueue and schedule jobs using only a Java 8 lambda.
+description: This guide will explain you how to setup JobRunr and explore how to enqueue and schedule jobs using the JobRequest / JobRequestHandler pattern.
-weight: 20
+weight: 25
 tags:
-    - Java 8 lambda
+    - JobRequest
     - Spring Boot
     - Quarkus
     - Micronaut